osmdatar/rev-response/doc/resp1.md

-Thanks @edzer for the useful comments and your detailed consideration of `osmdata`! :smile_cat: These responses are divided into into two classes: Points which we can easily respond to and in some cases already have and those for which we feel more discussion (with the reviewer) and thinking (on our side) is needed.
+Thanks @edzer for the useful comments and your detailed consideration of `osmdata`! :smile_cat: These responses are divided into into two classes:

+- Points which we
+can easily respond to and in some cases already have.
+- Those for which we feel more discussion (with the reviewer and potentially others) and thinking (on our side) is needed.

 Note that collective pronouns refer here to @mpadge, @RobinLovelace, and
 @maelle, unless otherwise explicitly indicated.